Tokyo Guide: Roppongi

 Roppongi is home to hundreds of bars, restaurants and cafes and has had something of an international feel since the 1950s, with many foreigners opening businesses here to serve the local foreign community.
 Some recommended restaurants are the top-quality Italian restaurant Canoviano, the classic French Le Bourguignon near Roppongi Hills and the L'Atelier de Joel Robuchon (two Michelin stars) also in Roppongi Hills.
 (Read about the three-star Joel Robuchon Restaurant in Tokyo's Ebisu district.)

 Roppongi has some excellent bars catering to all tastes and budgets.
-Hobgoblin is an authentic British pub owned by the Wychwood brewery in the UK.
+Hobgoblin, the "largest pub in Tokyo," is an authentic British pub owned by the Wychwood brewery in the UK.
 There are branches in Akasaka, Shibuya and Kobe.
 Fiesta (Tel: 03 5410 3008) is a popular "international karaoke club" with 1000s of songs in English.
 Fiesta is located in the Crest Roppongi Building, 3F.

-Further down marketare the discount chain of bars run by Gas Panic - a Roppongi institution for foreigners and the people who like to meet them.
-Geronimo on Roppongi Crossing and its sister bar Mogambo attract a diverse and raucous crowd of expat bankers, language teachers and hostesses.
+Further down market are Geronimo Shot Bar on Roppongi Crossing, which attracts a diverse and raucous crowd of expat bankers, language teachers and hostesses.
 Castillo is a 70s and 80s theme bar with an international partying clientele.
 Tokyo Sports Cafe is popular with sports fans for its big screens and beer mix and a good place to come to catch Premier League soccer or the Super Bowl.

 Roppongi is also well-known for its hostess bars and love hotels.